AlaskaAirlines/WC-Generator/docs/devSetup.md

 Install WSL using [Microsoft's guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Note the [version requirements](https://docs.microsoft.com/en-us/windows/wsl/install-win10#step-2---check-requirements-for-running-wsl-2) before starting.
 You may have to update Windows first.
 If you run into issues, check their [troubleshooting docs](https://docs.microsoft.com/en-us/windows/wsl/install-win10#troubleshooting-installation).
 If you don't know which Linux distro to pick, choose Ubuntu.

 After WSL is installed, you can open the WSL terminal by running the `wsl` command or opening Ubuntu from the start menu.
 WSL does not have a GUI you can interact with -- everything is done from the command line.
-You may want to find a cheat sheet if you are unfamiliar with Bash.
+Check out this [cheat sheet](https://www.git-tower.com/blog/command-line-cheat-sheet/) if you are unfamiliar with Bash.

 ### Installing dependencies

-You need to install several dependencies on WSL so that you can develop Auro.
-Even if you have these installed on your main Windows machine, you still need to install them in WSL.
+You will need to install several dependencies on WSL in order to develop with Auro.
+Even if you have these installed on your main Windows machine, you will still need to install them in WSL.

-Install Node 14.x and npm by running the following commmands in your WSL terminal ([ref](https://github.com/nodesource/distributions/blob/master/README.md#debinstall))
+Install Node 14.x and npm by running the following commands in your WSL terminal ([ref](https://github.com/nodesource/distributions/blob/master/README.md#debinstall))

 ```sh
 curl -fsSL https://deb.nodesource.com/setup_14.x | sudo -E bash -